griddynamics/Behavior-Analytic-Starter-Kit/Chapter 5.md

 ![Compute new recommendations](/Images/compute new.png)

 Keep the default settings or you may change them as you wish.
-Further description on the parameters are explained here: (LINK)

 ![Parameters](/Images/minSupport.png)